-As was mentioned, Asian Arowana are popular among aquarium owners because of their long slender bodies and brightly shining large, metallic looking scales.
-Arowana have been found to grow as big as 36” long.
+As was mentioned, Asian Arowana is popular among aquarium owners because of its long slender bodies and brightly shining large, metallic-looking scales.
+Arowana has been found to grow as big as 36” long.
 These fish have large tail fins and they will live about 10 – 15 years in an aquarium setting if taken care of properly.
 They are also very active swimmers that require large aquarium tanks to keep them in.
 These have become by far the world’s most expensive aquarium fish because of their scarcity.

 The rarest of these fish is the albino variety.
 In countries where they are put on display, they are moved around and displayed under the supervision of professional security teams.

 Why Are Asian Arowana Illegal to Own in the US?

 Asian Arowana’s are illegal in the United States because they are currently on the endangered species list.
 Arowana is covered under the US Endangered Species Act.
 They first appeared on the world’s endangered species list in 1975 and have remained on it up to the current time.

 One of the world governing bodies that control the trade of exotic fish that go on the endangered species list is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 This governing body has placed Asian Arowana under category 1.
 That is the most restricted category of their classification system.
 That’s why they cannot be legally imported or sold in the United States.

 Another big concern the United States has with this species of fish is their eating habits.
 They are fierce predators that could potentially dominate a local ecosystem if released from captivity.
 The fear is that hobbyists will release these fish into the wild once they become too big for the fish tanks that hold them.
 This has gotten Arowana placed on the Department of Natural Resources’ published list of banned species.

 Despite these restrictions, thousands if not more of these fish species find their way into American aquariums every year.